WPTravelteam/wp-travel/readme.txt

 Fixes:
 * Fixed trip price reset issue in checkout if update cart item.
-** Fixed Showing time in non recuring date even time is disabled if added multiple date with recurring dates and enabled time only in recurring dates.
+* Fixed showing time in non recuring date even time is disabled.
+If you added 2 dates with one recurring date and added time in recurring date then the time is also displaying for non recurring date.
+* Fixed Multiple exclude date not working issue.
+* Fixed disabled date is also clickable if we try to select date again in calendar.
 * Fixed custom table not being created.

 = 4.5.6 =